-The CRA entered into two interlocal and multiparty agreements with the City of Delray Beach and the School Board of Palm Beach County which provide for the construction of a single family residence through construction projects of the Career Academy Program at Atlantic High School in Delray Beach, known as the Eagle Nest Program.
+The CRA entered into two interlocal and multi-party agreements with the City of Delray Beach and the School Board of Palm Beach County which provide for the construction of a single family residence through construction projects of the Career Academy Program at Atlantic High School in Delray Beach, known as the Eagle Nest Program.
 The CRA committed to provide the initial funding for the projects in the form of a loan to the City of Delray Beach that will be repaid at the time of sale.
-The Eagle Nest Project 2 agreement provides for a loan to the City of Delray Beach in an amount not to exceed \$130,000 to be disbursed by the City of Delray Beach in an amount not to exceed \$150,000 to be disbursed by the City of Delray Beach in an amount not to exceed \$150,000 to be disbursed by the City of Delray Beach to the School District.
-At the time of the closing on the sale of the Eagle Nest Project
+The Eagle Nest Project 3 agreement provides for a loan to the City of Delray Beach in an amount not to exceed \$150,000 to be disbursed by the City of Delray Beach to the School District.
+At the time of the closing on the sale of the Eagle Nest Project 3 house, the CRA will be repaid without interest.
+The amount loaned to the City of Delray Beach for Eagle Nest Project 3 at September 30, 2017 was \$100,000.